 In some settings, the bib file is stored in the same directory as the PDF files.
-Then, one ignore all the above directories and enable "use the BIB file location as primary file directory".
+Then, one ignore all the above directories and enable "Search and store files relative to library file location".
 In this case, JabRef starts searching for PDF files in the directory of the

 bib file.
 It is also possible to achieve this result by setting